openphilanthropy/unrestricted-adversarial-examples/contest_proposal.md

 that is unambiguous either a bird or a bicycle, the model must either classify it correctly, or must choose to abstain.
-To prevent models from vacuously abstaining on every input, the model may only abstain on $20\%$ of an eligibility set (described below), but may abstain on any other input.
+To prevent models from vacuously abstaining on every input, the model may only abstain on 20% of an eligibility set (described below), but may abstain on any other input.

-%Defenders should upload clear training code, inference code, and the trained
-%model to the contest organizers by following instructions developed by the community.
+Defenders should upload clear training code, inference code, and the trained model to the contest organizers by following instructions developed by the community.

 ##Attackers